 • Returned to the Maritime Commission, 2 April 1946, at the National Defense Reserve Fleet, Mobile, AL. Group, for disposal

-• Sold for commercial service by the Maritime Commission to Isthmian Steamship Co., 11 April 1947, renamed SS Steel Chemist
+• Sold to Isthmian Steamship Corp., 11 April 1947, renamed SS Steel Chemist

 • Final Disposition, sold for scrapping in Spain, 29 July 1971, to Hierros Ardes S.A.